Star Wars: Ahsoka season 2: Writing

 The season features two storylines: Ahsoka and Sabine are hunted by Shin on Peridea as part of their journey, which is connected to the Mortis gods and culminates in a confrontation with Baylan; and Thrawn leads the remnants of the Galactic Empire and his Nightsister allies against the New Republic, whose forces are led by Admiral Ackbar.
 Filoni said it was challenging for him to write the season after Stevenson's death.
 He discussed with the actor's family before deciding to recast the role of Baylan and continue his story.
 He explained that Baylan is "the parallel to Ahsoka in every way, a different journey for a Jedi who has been lost".

 Casting

-Rosario Dawson returned from the first season to star as Ahsoka Tano, alongside Natasha Liu Bordizzo as Sabine Wren, Mary Elizabeth Winstead as Hera Syndulla, Ivanna Sakhno as Shin Hati, Eman Esfandi as Ezra Bridger, and Hayden Christensen as Anakin Skywalker.
+Rosario Dawson returned from the first season to star as Ahsoka Tano, alongside Natasha Liu Bordizzo as Sabine Wren, Mary Elizabeth Winstead as Hera Syndulla, Ivanna Sakhno as Shin Hati, Eman Esfandi as Ezra Bridger, Hayden Christensen as Anakin Skywalker, Ariana Greenblatt as young Ahsoka, and Lars Mikkelsen as Grand Admiral Thrawn.
 Rory McCann was cast to replace Stevenson as Baylan Skoll in January 2025, and his casting was confirmed that April at Star Wars Celebration Japan.
 Filoni said they wanted an actor who understood both the character and Stevenson, and could follow the "blueprint" that Stevenson established.
 He said McCann had "such respect for Ray, and his whole focus is not letting Ray down and not letting [the audience] down".
 McCann was previously cast as Brasso in the Star Wars television series Andor (2022–2025), but was forced to leave the role due to a knee injury and was replaced by Joplin Sibtain.

+Jeryl Prescott Gallien and Jane Edwina Seymour returned from the first season as Nightsister Great Mothers Aktropaw and Lakesis, respectively.
+Claudia Black was also asked to reprise her role as Great Mother Klothow, but chose not to because she felt the salary offered would not allow her to maintain her responsibilities in Los Angeles as a single mother while filming the season in London.
+Black said she understood Disney's business decision not to meet her salary demands.